 And this tool is more affordable than the framed stencil.

-If you're into manual solder paste applications, you should consider the prototypes stencils.
+You should consider the prototype stencils if you're into manual solder paste applications.
 And this type of stencil works based on the style you specify with a Gerber file or CAD.
 Then, you can put it over a PCB and use it to print your design by hand.

 Also, it provides the following benefits: